freenas/freenas-docs/userguide/sharing.rst

 by clicking the |ui-power| button.

-#ifdef truenas
 .. _Fibre Channel Ports:

 Fibre Channel Ports
 ~~~~~~~~~~~~~~~~~~~

-If the %brand% system has Fibre Channel ports,
+If the |enterprise| system has Fibre Channel ports,
 :menuselection:`Sharing --> Block (iSCSI)`
 appears as
 :menuselection:`Sharing --> Block (iSCSI/FC)`